casrinidhi/calendar/README.md

 jQuery calendar library is a simple way to create a calendar for any given month or year.

-Calendar uses plain Javascript whereas Calendar widget has been developed as jQuery widget

 Libraries and Frameworks:
 1. Bootstrap for resposive design
 2. JQuery